cfinke/PHP-GEDCOM-Tools/README.md

 export-branch.php
 -----------------
-This will export a new GEDCOM file containing only the person specified, their descendants and descendants' spouses, and any events or other entries related to those people.
+Export a new GEDCOM file containing only the person specified, their descendants and descendants' spouses, and any events or other entries related to those people.

 This is handy for when you have a massive family tree constructed but would like to share only a portion of it with someone else.